Overview

 As World App expanded beyond identity and payments, one gap became obvious: there was no native place for humans to talk to each other.
 Conversations were happening elsewhere, disconnected from identity, value exchange, and shared context.

-it was to design a secure, human-first conversation space where sending a message, sending value, and proving something about yourself could happen seamlessly, without compromising privacy.
+Unlike traditional chat apps, World Chat operates on top of a decentralized identity layer, where users are identified not by phone numbers or emails but by their World ID and wallet.
+The goal wasn’t to build “just another chat,” it was to design a secure, human-first conversation space where sending a message, sending value, and proving something about yourself could happen seamlessly without compromising privacy.

 Client